-If your employer fails to reimburse you for vacation time, you may be able to recover compensation by filing a claim or lawsuit.
+If your employer fails to reimburse you for your accrual of vacation time, you may be able to recover compensation by filing a claim or lawsuit.

 - 4. Do I get paid for unused vacation time upon termination?

-- 5. Can I sue my employer for unpaid vacation time?
+- 6. Can I sue my employer for unpaid vacation time?

 Under the California Labor Code, an employer is not required to provide

 Required Time Off

-Employers do not have to provide vacation time; however, they may be required to provide meal breaks, rest breaks, and paid sick time.
-For non-exempt employees, an employer in California is required to provide meal breaks and rest breaks for work over a certain number of hours.3
+If you are a non-exempt employee, an employer in California is required to provide meal breaks and rest breaks for work over a certain number of hours.3

 Paula may be able to change the company policy to no longer provide vacation time for employees.
 However, Paula cannot take away the vacation time already earned by the employees.

 Employers may place restrictions on taking vacation time.
 These restrictions may include: